- Lord Hater and Wander's dynamic looks to be this, with Hater desperately trying to ignore Wander and just get on with his megalomaniacal speech.

 - Frank's tumblr in general is usually filled with these.

 - A theory originated on tumblr about the astronaut ape seen in "The Waste of Time" claiming that the ape was actually Lord Hater before he became an electric skeleton.
-The theory has a disturbing amount of evidence behind it and it wasn't long before "Lord hater is a monkey" became a meme within the fandom.
+The theory has a disturbing amount of evidence behind it and it wasn't long before "Lord Hater is a monkey" became a meme within the fandom.

 - A cut joke from "The Waste of Time" has Orbble Wright say that they originally wanted to call the Orbble Transporter "Skywalkers", but that they couldn't due to "legal reasons".
-The joke was cut from the episode due to legal reasons.
+The joke was cut from the episode due to legal reasons. note

 - The fact that Commander Peepers' theme is just the instrumental of "La Cucaracha" played in minor key.